 Safe Disposal of Nuclear Waste

 Jülich researchers at the Institute of Energy and Climate Research investigate how radioactive waste can be managed safely and stored permanently.
 In Germany, the Konrad mine has been designated as a final disposal site for low- and intermediate-level radioactive waste from nuclear power generation, and also from other applications, such as nuclear medicine.
-No final repository has yet been chosen for high-level waste, but the salt dome in Gorleben is being explored with respect to its suitability.
+For high-level waste, no repository site has been selected, yet.

 In the current discussion on the final storage of high-level waste, the priority is to guarantee safety for very long periods of time of up to several hundred thousand years.
 Jülich researchers are convinced that physical and chemical laws can be applied to the behaviour of high-level waste even for these long periods of time.
 Basic research plays a central role in this context.